webplatform/docs/css/properties/filter/index.md

 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
-|Description=The below example shows the difference between the CSS box-shadow property and the drop-shadow filter function.
-Where the box-shadow property outlines the html box and the drop-shadow outlines the element parts.
+|Description=The example below shows the difference between the CSS box-shadow property and the drop-shadow filter function.
+The box-shadow property outlines the html box and the drop-shadow outlines the element parts.
 |Code=&lt;!DOCTYPE html&gt;
 &lt;html&gt;
   &lt;head&gt;